2010 Conference USA Football Championship Game

-The 2010 Conference USA Football Championship Game was played on December 4, 2010, at Bright House Networks Stadium, now known as Spectrum Stadium, in Orlando, Florida.
+The 2010 Conference USA Football Championship Game was played on December 4, 2010, at Bright House Networks Stadium, now known as Acrisure Bounce House, in Orlando, Florida.
 The game was played between the UCF Knights, winner of Conference USA's East Division, and the SMU Mustangs, the winner the West Division.

 UCF was seeking their second C-USA title, and hosting the game for the third time.
 SMU was experiencing their second consecutive winning season, and their third one since returning from the "death penalty" in 1989.
 It would be SMU's first attempt to win a conference title since 1984, when they won a share of the Southwest Conference championship.

 2009 season

 The 2009 Conference USA Football Championship Game on December 5, 2009, consisted of the East Carolina Pirates, the champion of Conference USA's East Division, beating the West Division champion Houston Cougars at Dowdy–Ficklen Stadium in Greenville, North Carolina by a score of 38 to 32.